5 Things Olympic Bodies Teach Us About Health

 Shocked that I would say that?
 Good!
 It's time you learnt the truth.
 Olympic athletes show us that you don't need to weigh a certain amount to be healthy.
 In fact, you cannot tell if someone is healthy by looking at their body.
 I am serious.
 We have been lied to and it's time for the judgement around the 'weight' to end.

-When it comes to working out if someone is healthy, I don't give a $#*t about weight anymore and nor should you, my friend.
-You should be far more curious about: energy levels, fitness, nutrient levels, blood pressure, heart rate, emotional happiness etc etc. These measures tell you whether someone is healthy - not their weight.
+When it comes to working out if someone is healthy, I don't care about what you weight.
+I'm far more curious about: energy levels, fitness, nutrient levels, blood pressure, heart rate, emotional happiness etc etc. These measures tell you whether someone is healthy - not their weight.

 I think the BMI (or Body Mass Index) is complete rubbish.
 If you applied the BMI to these Olympic athletes, many of them would have 'unhealthy' BMIs.
 The BMI was developed to look at population data - not individuals.
 And it's outdated now anyway.

 BMI should not be used to determine if someone is healthy by comparing their height and weight to the 'norm'.